Chart Color Schemes

 Mount Pritchard faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.6%, significantly lower than Greater Sydney's average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (0.9%).
-Vocational credentials are prominent, with 29.1% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (19.7%).
+Vocational credentials are prevalent, with 29.1% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (19.7%).
+Educational participation is high, with 32.2% currently enrolled in formal education: 11.1% in primary, 9.9% in secondary, and 5.5% in tertiary education.

 Frequently Asked Questions - Education